 Highlight of the week so far!

-Two carers and their bubs were able to connect with Sarah the Parent Place sleep support worker for a free consultation in between Cultural activities and will try and come again for Thursday's Cultural event.
+Two carers and their bubs were able to connect with Sarah the Parent Place sleep support worker for a free consultation in between Cultural activities and aim to return for future Cultural events.

 Wednesday 10th July 2024